TravyGrain29/Panasonic-CRT-YUV-PCB/README.md

 # Panasonic-CRT-YUV-PCB
 ## DISCLAIMER
 I'm not a professional, this was a side project I completed for fun.
+I cannot guarantee compatibility with your model CRT.
 I am not responsible for any damage or harm you may inflict upon yourself or your devices.
 Working on CRTs is very dangerous and should only be done by individuals with the required knowledge and experience.
 Do not attempt this project if you are a novice with electronics or CRTs.

 ## Overview